actions-marketplace-validations/shry_gitcha-action/README.md

 ## Workflow for an existing repo

-If you want to add the GitHub action to an existing repo, you have to add new workflow file in `.github/workflows/`:
+If you want to add the GitHub action to an existing repo, you have to add new workflow file in `.github/workflows/`.

+### Letter of application after new release

 ```yaml
 name: Generate Letter of Application